-We also will create a Press Release fashioned for a local business or organization with which you have some familiarity.
-This assignment will incorporate all the elements of a standard Press Release, one of the primary tools of the modern public relations professional.
+We also will create a News Release fashioned for a local business or organization with which you have some familiarity.
+This assignment will incorporate all the elements of a standard News Release, one of the primary tools of the modern public relations professional.

-Weekly Quizzes (30 to 70 points) -- Throughout the term students will get a 10-question quiz based on that week's course subject.
+Weekly Quizzes (50 to 70 points) -- Throughout the term students will get a 10-question quiz based on that week's course subject.
 These are "open book" quizzes, meaning students can use any resources they like (e.g. the internet, textbooks) with the exception of their classmates.
 This is not a "crowdsourcing" activity."
 The quizzes, which are not timed, are intended as a way to focus your attention on the relevant course subjects and see what you already know and don't know.
 They will include material from our textbooks, guest speakers, class discussions and the syllabus.
-Quizzes generally will be posted after class and must be completed before the end of the day Sunday.
 The lowest quiz score is dropped.